 - Now, the critical part of this trick is when your friend picks a card and places it upside down on the table.
 Look at the back (printed) side of the marked card that indicates its suit and number to determine the card your friend picked.
 Let’s say the backside is printed with a Six of Hearts.

 - When it is time to reveal the card, go through the deck and find the Six of Hearts and place it in front of your friend.
 When you ask them to pick a card you chose, quickly scan the number on the backside as soon as they place it upside down and declare the exact number and suit.
-Upon revealing both cards, your friend will be utterly shocked and impressed.
+Upon revealing both cards, your friend will be utterly shocked and impressed and you can even give then prizes from the Pokémon Store.

 Trick 3: Do the Math